Luc641/Intelligent-Traffic-Control/Analysis/UseCases.md

 ## Traffic Light User
 Wants to change from RED to GREEN and from GREEN to RED with the specific nation standards included <br>
--> (German standard of RED to RED/YELLOW to GREEN to YELLOW to RED additional arrows for the control light) <br>
+-> (German standard: RED to RED/YELLOW to GREEN to YELLOW to RED additional arrows for the control light) <br>
--> (Dutch standard of RED to GREEN to YELLOW to RED)
+-> (Dutch standard: RED to GREEN to YELLOW to RED)